containerbuildsystem/osbs-docs/docs/multiarch.rst

 was used.
 However, atomic-reactor can define its own output encoding to be UTF-8.
 By doing this, all its log output will be in a known encoding, allowing osbs-client to decode it.
-To do this it should call locale.setlocale(locale.LC_ALL, "") and the Dockerfile used to create the builder image must set an appropriate environment variable::
+To do this it should call ``locale.setlocale(locale.LC_ALL, "")`` and the Dockerfile used to create the builder image must set an appropriate environment variable::

   ENV LC_ALL=en_US.UTF-8

-In this way, the osbs-client get_build_logs() method will once again be able to return an iterable of decoded strings, rather than of a bytes type.
-It should gain a new keyword parameter 'decode' with default value False.
-When decode=True is supplied, older osbs-client versions will fail with TypeError and the caller must inspect the type of the returned objects.
+In this way, the osbs-client ``get_build_logs`` method will once again be able to return an iterable of decoded strings, rather than of a bytes type.
+It should gain a new keyword parameter ``decode`` with default value False.
+When ``decode=True`` is supplied, older osbs-client versions will fail with TypeError and the caller must inspect the type of the returned objects.

 Orchestrator builds want to retrieve logs from worker builds, then relay them via logging.
 By knowing that the builder image for the